Breast Augmentation in Glendale CA

 At four months, she had achieved her goals:

 The choices of these patient and their results are not intended to imply that every patient will achieve comparable results or that any assumptions can be made about your particular case.
 The practice of medicine and surgery is not an exact science; although good results are expected, there are no guarantees.
 All surgery carries risks, and reviewing those risks is part of the process of preparing for surgery so that you are well informed.
 Hence, there is no substitute for scheduling a thorough consultation with Dr. Berger to evaluate your situation and create your own specific plan.
-He consults with patients at his center in Encino, California, New Age Aesthetics (in the Los Angeles area).
+He consults with patients at his center in Glendale, California, (in the Los Angeles area).